What Is Functional Medicine? A Whole-Person Approach

 Beyond the Symptom: The Root-Cause Revolution

-We use advanced laboratory testing — comprehensive metabolic panels, organic acids, hormone cascades, microbiome mapping, nutrient status, inflammatory markers, genetic polymorphisms like MTHFR and COMT.
-We use the same scientific method.
-But we apply it to the whole system, not just the loudest alarm.
+Functional medicine practitioners use advanced laboratory testing — comprehensive metabolic panels, organic acid tests, detailed hormone assessments, microbiome analysis, nutrient status evaluations, inflammatory markers, and genetic variations like MTHFR and COMT polymorphisms.
+The same scientific rigor applies, but to the whole system rather than isolated symptoms.

-A patient comes in with depression.
-Conventional care reaches for an SSRI.
-Functional medicine asks: Is there a B12 deficiency?
+Consider someone experiencing depression.
+Conventional care typically reaches for an SSRI.
+Functional medicine asks: Could there be a B12 deficiency?
 A thyroid conversion issue?
-Gut dysbiosis suppressing serotonin production?
+Gut dysbiosis affecting serotonin production?
 Chronic inflammation crossing the blood-brain barrier?
-An unresolved trauma encoded in the nervous system?
-The answer is usually not one thing.
-It is a web.
-And you cannot untangle a web by cutting a single thread.
+Unresolved trauma patterns encoded in the nervous system?
+The answer is rarely singular.
+Health and illness emerge from complex webs of interaction, and you cannot untangle a web by cutting a single thread.

 The Body as Ecosystem: Where Ancient Wisdom Meets Modern Science